Audiveris/audiveris/docs/_pages/install/sources.md

 * [Git](https://git-scm.com): version control system.

-* [Tesseract OCR][2]: Audiveris engine delegates to Tesseract software the recognition of any text item (lyrics, title, directions, part names, etc...) and you need Tesseract language files for this OCR to work properly.
+* [Tesseract OCR][2]: Audiveris engine delegates to Tesseract *libraries* the recognition of any text item (lyrics, title, directions, part names, etc...).
+These libraries are automatically pulled as Gradle dependencies, but you will need Tesseract *language files* for this OCR to work properly.
 Pick up at least the english (`eng`) language data.
 Other languages can be installed too, like `deu`, `ita`, `fra`, etc.
 Please check the [Tesseract guide][3] for further details and make sure to grab language data